Do you have a family room?

 What are the breakfast arrangements?

+If you would like breakfast this can be ordered the day before at a cost of £10 per person per day.
 The breakfast provided is brought to your room on a tray.
 There is a fold away table in each room for the tray.
-Included is orange juice, cereals, yoghurts and a choice of hot smoked salmon with scrambled eggs, scrambled eggs on toast, a bacon roll or a sausage roll.
+Included is orange juice, cereals, yoghurts and a choice of hot smoked salmon with scrambled eggs, scrambled eggs on toast, bacon and egg or sausage and egg.
 If you'd like something specific please let us know and we will try and acommodate you.
 We can serve breakfast between 0700-0900hrs.

 Can I wash clothes?